Workiva/over_react/doc/wrapping_js_components.md

 1. Add the `JS()` annotation and a library directive.
 Because this is a file implementing JS interop, it is necessary to use the `JS()` annotation.
 When using a `JS()` annotation, it is also necessary to have a library directive.
 The actual library name is not important as far as the wrapping and interop go, but it should be unique to the file.
 1. Add the `part` directive.
 Just like any other OverReact component, the file needs to have a `part` that matches the file's name.
 Nothing special needs to be done here as far as wrapping the JS component goes.
 1. Invoke `uiJsComponent`.
 Note that the left hand side of the declaration looks exactly like a standard, all-Dart functional component declaration.
-However, on the right hand side, instead of using `uiFunction`, the API being use is `uiJsComponent`.
+However, on the right hand side, instead of using `uiFunction`, the API being used is `uiJsComponent`.
 1. Wrap the JS interop variable with `ReactJsComponentFactoryProxy`.
 The JS variable (`_jsArbitraryComponent` in this case) is defined below. `ReactJsComponentFactoryProxy` is a wrapper that understands how to create a `ReactElement` (in Dart) from the JS component.
-1. Set the prop's namespace to be empty.
-JS components do not have a key namespace like OverReact components do.
-Therefore, in order to set props as expected using Dart, there should be no namespace.
+1. Set the prop mixin's namespace to be empty.
+OverReact namespaces prop keys by default, so we want to turn that off.
+For example, we want the prop `aProp` to use the map key `'aProp'` instead of `'ArbitraryComponentProps.aProp'`.
 1. Add types for the props.
 In the cases where types map one-to-one from JS to Dart, this is really straightforward.
 There are more challenging cases to watch out for, though.
 For more information, see the [Adding Prop Typings](#adding-prop-typings) section.
 1. Annotate the JS variable.
 This annotation should match the global JS variable that exposes the component to be wrapped.